jamestomasino/blog.tomasino.org/content/post/digital-lamentations.md

 When I go home, I don't want to touch the computer, let alone troubleshoot its seemingly endless hardware problems.
 I'm just burnt out.
-I have no dillusions that I'll stay this way forever, but for the moment, I could care less if my computer works tonight or ever.
+I have no dillusions that I'll stay this way forever, but for the moment, I couldn't care less if my computer works tonight or ever.
 My only guilt in all this is the wasted money invested in a new system.
 I guess that's the way these things go, though.
 Given time, you get bored of everything, right?